-Council approval is required in all cases where the Total Cumulative Increase is both more than \$100,000 and more than 10% of the original Contract Value.

-If the Total Cumulative Increase is either less than \$100,000 or less than 10% of the original Contract Value, Approval Authority is determined as follows:
+- 1. Council approval is required in all cases where the Total Cumulative Increase is both more than \$100,000 and more than 10% of the original Contract Value. - 2.
+If the Total Cumulative Increase is either less than \$100,000 or less than 10% of the original Contract Value, the contract amendment may be approved at the staff level.
+Approval at the staff level is determined as follows:

-Total Cumulative Increase + Original Contract Value Approval Authority At or below \$50,000 Commissioner Below \$100,000 Chief Administrative Officer At or above \$100,000 Administrative Staff Committee
+Section Reference Original Contract Value + Total Cumulative Increase Approval Authority a) At or below \$50,000 Commissioner b) Below \$100,000 Chief Administrative Officer c) At or above \$100,000 Administrative Staff Committee

-NOTES:
+Notes:

 - 1. The procurement process must be conducted in accordance with this By-law and all applicable procedures and protocols. - 2.
 The authority to initiate a procurement process is based on the estimated Procurement Value.
 The authority to approve the award of a Contract for the procurement is based on the actual Procurement Value.
 Procurement Value includes the value of any Contract Renewal Options. - 3.
 All Approval Authorities are subject to all applicable conditions set out in Part 7 of this By-law, including the requirement that the Contract Value can be accommodated within the Approved Budget.
 Contract Value is the value of the initial term of the Contract and does not include the value of any Contract Renewal Options. - 4.
 The authority to approve the award of the Contract or the Contract Amendment does not include the authority to sign the Agreement or the amending agreement and/or to issue the Purchase Order to the Supplier, as applicable.
 The authority to sign Agreements and/or issue Purchase Orders on behalf of the City is set out in Section 7.5 of this By-law. - 5.
-Total Cumulative Increase is the total value of all increases to the original Contract Value, including the value of any previously approved increases and the value of the proposed increase that is to be approved.
+Total Cumulative Increase refers to the value of all increases to the original Contract Value and includes the value of any previously approved increases as well as the value of proposed increases that have yet to be approved.